Tulips, the must have winter treat to brighten your home

 Pictures and text: Bente D. Knudsen

-The Danish winter weather forecast is not very uplifting; there seems to be a constant alternation between sunny and cold days with grey much less sunny days in store .
+The Danish winter weather forecast is not very uplifting; there seems to be a constant alternation between rainy and grey days or just grey days with a very absent sun.

-You might be feeling the effects of the general lack of sun, topped with an ongoing epidemic, on your state of mind,
+You might be feeling the effects on your state of mind of the general lack of sun, topped with all of the ongoing crises.

-They are in season in most grocery stores and flower shops, and depending on where you shop, they come in affordable price ranges, often on offer: 2 bundles for DKK 100, or even 3 bundles for DKK 120.
+They are in season in most grocery stores and flower shops, and depending on where you shop, they come in affordable price ranges, often on offer: 2 bundles for DKK 120, or in some grocery stores a bundle at DKK 20 – 40.

 Tulips come in a wide selection of colours, so why not mix and match, or select a colourful vase to go with the white ones?